 SVS uses the term line level instead of low-level.
 It is the same thing.

-A low-level subwoofer input is most commonly used when an AV receiver is being used for surround sound audio.
+Most of the time, a low-level subwoofer input is used when using an AV system for surround sound.

 Most AV receivers have a subwoofer pre-out at the back.
 This subwoofer will be labeled as either a sub (or LFE).

 Two types of low-frequency sound will be sent by the AV receiver to your subwoofer.

 1. The LFE track in surround sound movies.
 LFE is for low-frequency effects.
 Multi-channel soundtracks are typically 5.1.
 They may be 7.1 at times.
 A special LFE track containing low-frequency special effects is called.